 This lesson, exact spelling and all, comes from Robert Celestin (RAC Law Offices).
 And there isn't much explanation necessary.
 If you don't copyright your music, you don't have any right to it.
 Period.

 Lesson 4: Melanie Martinez Is A Gift From Above

-I'm always complaining about pop artists.
-You probably know that.
 This city is full of semi-inspired pop acts with whispy, inauthentic voices.
 Melanie Martinez is a miracle prescription-- her bubblegum exterior is just the candy coating on a pill that will tear all the cobwebs off your soul.
 She's Debbie Harry's lovechild with an angel.
 She's a wind up doll that became a real girl and owes nothing to noone.
 I was floored by her voice.
 Struck absolutely dumb.
 She goes deeper into herself than you would think possible.
 She isn't afraid to hurt and break open and scream-- she's a rock star in pop clothing.

 Lesson 5: There Are No Right Paths

 Everyone at this conference got there by following a different path.
 You can go to NYU and major in music business and do internships and get a degree, that's fine.
 You can drop out of college to go on tour and never get any "official" experiences.
 You can start booking shows and managing local bands as a teenager, that's fine too.
 You can spend your life working an office job and then decide you want to go to law school and become an entertainment lawyer at age 50.
 Every single one of these paths can lead you to success, every single one of these paths is one I saw in the flesh at the seminar.